 The service area of Northwest FCS primarily includes the states of Washington, Montana, Oregon, Idaho and Alaska.
-The following table compares demographic information from the USDA's 2017 Census of Agriculture to the 2012 census for YBS producers in Northwest FCS' area.
-This census is conducted every five years.
+The following table presents demographic information from the USDA's 2017 Census of Agriculture for YBS producers in Northwest FCS' area.
+This census is conducted every five years